molstar/molstar/README.md

 Debug/production mode in browsers can be turned on/off during runtime by calling ``setMolStarDebugMode(true/false, true/false)`` from the dev console.

+### Force full rebuild
+    npm run rebuild

+Force a full rebuild to resolve build errors that may occassionally arise.
+Once a force rebuild finishes successfully, incremental `npm run build` can be used again for further builds.

 ### Build for production:
     NODE_ENV=production npm run build